agalue/onmsctl/README.md

 * Reload daemons configuration; for example `onmsctl daemon reload Pollerd`.
 This should include the list of reloadable daemons, and requires a way to send events through ReST.

-* Visualize and search entities.
-The idea is to provide a way to build a search expression that will be translated into a FIQL expression and use the ReST API v2 of OpenNMS to search for events, alarms, nodes, etc.
+* Search for entities.
+The idea is to provide a way to build a search expression that will be translated into a [FIQL](https://fiql-parser.readthedocs.io/en/stable/usage.html) expression and use the ReST API v2 of OpenNMS to search for events, alarms, nodes, etc.

-* Visualize tabular data with pagination (events, alarms, outages, notifications).
+* Visualize tabular data with pagination (nodes, events, alarms, outages, notifications).

 * Replace `resourcecli` to visualize resources and metrics available.